 Can you get my documents from REGGIE/ARIES? - Although we serve people with HIV/AIDS, we are a tenant’s rights organization and not a health service provider funded by the Department of Public Health.
 As such, we do not have access to REGGIE or ARIES.

 Why do I have to fill out so many forms?
-In 6 short years, we have grown from a folding table and two used phones to a full service agency providing 16 distinct services that work together to help prevent homelessness and to help people secure new housing.
+Over the past 11 years, we have grown from a folding table and two used phones to a full service agency providing 16 distinct services that work together to help prevent homelessness and to help people secure new housing.
 Our financial services program alone has access to 6 different funding sources.
 Each source of funds has it’s own rules, own forms, etc. We decided that what seems like a lot of work is actually an improvement in overall efficiency and access to robust services.

 Do I have to have HIV or be disabled?
-No. Because we see housing as one of the most effective HIV prevention tools available, we chose to chart a new course on who gets access to HIV housing resources.
+No. We serve the HIV and LGBTQ communities.
 Our services are available to all people with HIV, regardless of disability status.
-We have always provided services to the HIV negative partners and household members of our HIV+ members.
+We provide services to the HIV negative household members of our HIV+ members.
 We also recognize the role that housing stability plays in preventing HIV for people in groups at highest risk for acquiring HIV.
-We are in the process of expanding our services to HIV- gay men and transgender people in need of housing stability, as part of the mission of our sponsoring organization, ‘Q Foundation”, whose goal is to provide homelessness prevention and other safety net services for the LGBT & HIV communities.
+We see housing as one of the most effective HIV prevention tools available.

 Do I make too much/too little money to qualify?
-Nope.
-Everybody needs housing – that’s why it is a Human Right.
-Our tenant’s rights/housing justice model is inclusive, as opposed to those that pursue a medical model that seeks to exclude people based on income, disability status and the like.
-We are a people with HIV/AIDS organization.
-That means all people with HIV.
+We believe that housing is a Human Right.
+Our tenant’s rights, housing justice model is inclusive and does not exclude people based on income, disability status and the like.

 How can I make a donation?
 Cash, check, charge or PayPal.
-Pick your poison.
 See more information on our donation page.

 How else can I support AHA?